 By Amanda Shoemake Many couples, especially the women, who terminate their pregnancy due to medical reasons have felt scared and nervous about sharing their loss.
 Should I say it was a miscarriage?
 Should I just say that I lost the baby?
 Or should I tell everyone what really happened?
 My husband and I are one of those couples, and I am one of those women, and the moment I left the hospital after my surgical abortion, I thought to myself, “What do I tell people?”
 It had been very well known on mine and my husband’s Facebook pages that we were expecting.
 My husband pretty much […]

+Yes, we have heard many times from people who don’t “agree” with ending a pregnancy following a medical diagnosis.
 Have a question for Ending a Wanted Pregnancy?
 Email us.
 QUESTION I’ve ended two pregnancies because of Cystic Fibrosis.
 We are still trying to welcome a child into our lives, through IVF.
-Over the last few years I have written a lot.
+Over the last few years, I have written a lot.
 Now I feel I want to reach out more with my personal writing, maybe through a book, a blog or a web site.
 Should I use my own name or a pseudonym?
-I don’t want to hide, but I don’t want the subject to be the decision we made, but the grief that we had to face because of it.
-That’s how I want to reach out to people. […]
+I don’t want to hide, but I don’t want the subject to be the decision we made, but […]

 By H. B. I found this site through a link on a forum, in a discussion on the reasons for ending a pregnancy late-term.
 I read through many of the stories here, and commend the women for having the strength to share their experiences with others forced into making painful decisions.
 I am the mother of three, and my middle child has Trisomy 21 (Down syndrome).
 I love and cherish her.
 She is beautiful and high functioning.
 But I cannot say what my decision might have been had I had a prenatal diagnosis.
 Quite likely I would not have continued the pregnancy.
 While she is […]